okleine/nCoAP/ncoap-simple-client/README.md

-## A Simple Client with nCoAP
+## A simple Client with nCoAP

-This is a simple example application, to showcase how to use the protocol implementation for clients.
+This MAVEN module contains  a simple example application, to showcase how to use the protocol implementation for clients.
 The client is configured using command line parameters.
-For a complete list of supported parameters use e.g.
+For a complete list of supported parameters use

 `java -jar ncoap-simple-client-1.8.3-SNAPSHOT.one-jar.jar --help`